Hysterectomy: Total laparoscopic hysterectomy

 Total laparoscopic hysterectomy (TLH) was developed in the early 90s by Prabhat K. Ahluwalia in Upstate New York.
 TLH is performed solely through the laparoscopes in the abdomen, starting at the top of the uterus, typically with a uterine manipulator.
-The entire uterus is disconnected from its attachments using long thin instruments through the "ports".
-Then all tissue to be removed is passed through the small abdominal incisions.
+The entire uterus is disconnected from its attachments using long, thin instruments through the "ports".
+Then, all the tissue to be removed is passed through the small abdominal incisions.

 Other techniques

-Supracervical (subtotal) laparoscopic hysterectomy (LSH) is performed similar to the total laparoscopic surgery but the uterus is amputated between the cervix and fundus.
+Supracervical (subtotal) laparoscopic hysterectomy (LSH) is performed similarly to total laparoscopic surgery, but the uterus is amputated between the cervix and fundus.

 Dual-port laparoscopy is a form of laparoscopic surgery using two 5 mm midline incisions: the uterus is detached through the two ports and removed through the vagina.

-"Robotic hysterectomy" is a variant of laparoscopic surgery using special remotely controlled instruments that allow the surgeon finer control as well as three-dimensional magnified vision.
+"Robotic hysterectomy" is a variant of laparoscopic surgery using special, remotely controlled instruments that allow the surgeon finer control as well as three-dimensional magnified vision.

 Comparison of techniques

 Patient characteristics such as the reason for needing a hysterectomy, uterine size, descent of the uterus, presence of diseased tissues surrounding the uterus, previous surgery in the pelvic region, obesity, history of pregnancy, the possibility of endometriosis, or the need for an oophorectomy, will influence a surgeon's surgical approach when performing a hysterectomy.

 Vaginal hysterectomy is recommended over other variants where possible for women with benign diseases.
 Vaginal hysterectomy was shown to be superior to LAVH and some types of laparoscopic surgery causing fewer short- and long-term complications, more favorable effect on sexual experience with shorter recovery times and fewer costs.

 Laparoscopic surgery offers certain advantages when vaginal surgery is not possible but also has the disadvantage of significantly longer time required for the surgery.

 In one 2004 study conducted in the UK comparing abdominal (laparotomic) and laparoscopic techniques, laparoscopic surgery was found to cause longer operation time and a higher rate of major complications while offering much quicker healing.
 In another study conducted in 2014, laparoscopy was found to be "a safe alternative to laparotomy" in patients receiving total hysterectomy for endometrial cancer.
 Researchers concluded the procedure "offers markedly improved perioperative outcomes with a lower reoperation rate and fewer postoperative complications when the standard of care shifts from open surgery to laparoscopy in a university hospital".

 The abdominal technique is very often applied in difficult circumstances or when complications are expected.
-Given these circumstances the complication rate and time required for surgery compares very favorably with other techniques, however time required for healing is much longer.
+Given these circumstances, the complication rate and time required for surgery compares very favorably with other techniques; however time required for healing is much longer.

-Hysterectomy by abdominal laparotomy is correlated with much higher incidence of intestinal adhesions than other techniques.
+Hysterectomy by abdominal laparotomy is correlated with a much higher incidence of intestinal adhesions than other techniques.

 Time required for completion of surgery in the eVAL trial is reported as follows: